sabarinathanKanagasabapathy/ica_gruppen/README.md

 **Weather Monitoring - Sabari Nathan**

-The project is trying to do in "big data processing" fashion for the stockholm temperature/barometer data
+The project is trying to load the data from weather forecast station to spark tables and make the data availablity for data scientist for further analytics.

-Procured input data from stockholm case studies as a raw text file.
+Raw data will be taken from Stockholm Historical Weather observation.
+The data is in the form of below -Barometer readings in original units
+-Raw individual temperature observations

+Either Barometer or temperature observation is having both automated and manual observations.
+Hence we need to ensure the target table should be both the layout.

 After analysing the data, decided to choose following platform.